- Assistant Head Coach / Offensive Coordinator

 - Defiance '03

 - Recruiting Area:

 - PA Counties - Delaware, Lebanon, Lancaster | N.J.
 Counties - Mercer, Monmouth, Burlington, Ocean, Camden, Gloucester, Atlantic

 Kevin Baumann joined the staff as Franklin & Marshall’s Offensive Coordinator and Offensive Line Coach in the spring of 2009.
 Baumann arrived at F&M after a three-year stint at Hofstra University, and also previously coached at Fordham and Widener Universities.

 Diplomats’ Head Coach John Troxell was prophetic at the time of Baumann’s hiring.
 “He is the right guy at the right time to both exploit the weapons we have on offense and make us stronger in areas where we lack experience.”

-Baumann responded by calling F&M's best season of passing in the program’s history.
-The 2009 Diplomats reset school aerial records of 3,261 yards of passing offense, 34 passing touchdowns, completion percentage (68.8), pass efficiency (156.1).
+Baumann wasted little time marking his mark at F&M. The 2009 Diplomats reset school aerial records of 3,261 yards of passing offense, 34 passing touchdowns, completion percentage (68.8), pass efficiency (156.1).
 The 4,092 yards of total offense ranked third in F&M’s history, while the 41 offensive touchdowns rank third in program history.
-Baumann’s offense produced four All-Centennial Conference selections and propelled George Eager into the Division III North-South Senior All-Star Classic.

 Baumann joined the Hofstra staff in 2006, initially serving as the Assistant Defensive Line Coach.
 After a season, he swapped sides along the trench to take over as Tight Ends Coach for the 2007 campaign and then added the title of Recruiting Coordinator in 2008.